MitjaNemec/Kicad_action_plugins/README.md

 8. Select whether you want to delete already laid out tracks/zones/text (this is useful when updating an already replicated layout).
 9. Hit OK.

 Additionally you can choose whether you want to also replicate zones, text and/or tracks.
-By default, only objects which are contained in the bounding box constituted by all the modules in the section will be replicated.
+By default, only objects which are contained in the bounding box constituted by all the footprints in the section will be replicated.
 You can select to also replicate zones and tracks which intersect this bounding box.
 Additionally, tracks, text and zones which are already laid out in the replicated bounding boxes can be removed (useful when updating).
 Note that bounding boxes are squares aligned with the x and y axis, regardless of section orientation.

 Example replication of a complex hierarchical project.
 Replicating inner sheet first, then outer.